cometeme/compress-office/README.md

 A2: The docx/pptx/xlsx document is essentially a zip compressed package, in which the resources are packaged together.
 This program decompresses the documents passed in by user into a cache directory one by one, use ImageOptim to compress all the pictures in the cache directory, recompresses them, and puts new file back.

-Therefore, **in theory**, using this program will not corrupt files when compressing theme, but in order to prevent unpredictable bugs, it is recommended that back up the files before compress theme.
+Therefore, **in theory**, using this program will not corrupt files when compressing, but in order to prevent unpredictable bugs, it is recommended to backup files before compress them.
 At the same time, this program will move the original document to the recycle bin after compression, and if you found a problem, you can restore the original file from the recycle bin.

 ### Q3: Why there are many pictures in the recycle bin after compression?